onurhan1337/quzz-demo/README.md

 A comprehensive demonstration of **React Server Components (RSC)** with advanced tracing, debugging, and performance monitoring using the [quzz](https://github.com/onurhan1337/quzz) library.

+> **⚠️ Important Note**: The quzz library is designed for **development only**.
+In production builds, all tracing functionality is automatically disabled and no logs will be generated.
+This ensures optimal performance in deployed applications while providing powerful debugging capabilities during development.

 ## Features

 ### React Server Components